CTCMS-UQ/dofulator/doc/usage.md

 // }
 ```
 The second argument, `n_atoms`, is the number of atoms in the list.
-The third argument can be set to `NULL`, in which case DoF of the first `n_atoms` atoms is returned.
+The third argument can be set to `NULL`, in which case DoF of the first
+`n_atoms` atoms is returned.
-A buffer can be passed in as the final argument in place of `NULL`, in which case the result will
+A buffer can be passed in as the final argument in place of `NULL`, in which
-be written to that buffer, and the same pointer will be returned.
+case the result will be written to that buffer, and the same pointer will be
+returned.
 Note, it is assumed that the buffer has enough space for `n_atoms` `double`s
 for `dofulator_get_dof_atoms`, or for `3 * n_atoms` `double`s for
 `dofulator_get_dof_atoms_directional`.
-If `NULL` is passed as the buffer (as in the above example), one will be allocated, or `NULL` will be
+If `NULL` is passed as the buffer (as in the above example), one will be
-returned if the allocation fails.
+allocated, or `NULL` will be returned if the allocation fails.

 ### Considerations for kinematic loops

-For topologies with closed kinematic loops, loop closing constraints are handled
+For topologies with closed kinematic loops, loop closing constraints are
-by finding the null space of the matrix $`\mathbf{K}`$ which describes motion along those constraints.
+handled by finding the null space of the matrix $`\mathbf{K}`$ which describes
+motion along those constraints.
-This is achieved with singular value decomposition by finding the singular values below
+This is achieved with singular value decomposition by finding the singular
-a small fraction of the largest singular value.
+values below a small fraction of the largest singular value.
+With the default
-With the default null space threshold value of 0.0, the threshold fraction is
+null space threshold value of 0.0, the threshold fraction is determined as
-determined as `DBL_EPSILON` multiplied by the largest dimension of the $`\mathbf{K}`$
+`DBL_EPSILON` multiplied by the largest dimension of the $`\mathbf{K}`$ matrix.
-matrix.
-This should be accurate for standard cases, but can be changed if needed using
+This should be accurate for standard cases, but can be changed if needed to a
-`dofulator_set_null_space_thresh(ctx, thresh)`.
+fixed fraction using `dofulator_set_null_space_thresh(ctx, thresh)`.
 Internally, the absolute value of `thresh` is taken, and is then clamped to a
 maximum of 1, so higher values will be interpreted as 1, and negative values
 will be interpreted as positive.
 The current value can be queried with `thresh = dofulator_get_null_space_thresh(ctx)`.
-For some topologies that result in a $`\mathbf{K}`$ matrix where numerical precision
+For some topologies that result in a $`\mathbf{K}`$ matrix where numerical
-becomes a problem, it may be necessary to raise the cut-off in order to get the
+precision becomes a problem, it may be necessary to raise the cut-off in order
-correct total number of DoF, although such cases are very unlikely in
+to get the correct total number of DoF, although such cases are very unlikely
-practice.
+in practical systems.

 ### Querying fragments